Engineering

 Materials Engineer Salary Overview

-The Materials Engineer is a sought-after profession in the United States with a median annual salary of $100,020.
-Compensation typically ranges from $59,600 for entry-level positions to $152,200 for experienced professionals in high-demand markets.
+The Materials Engineer is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $100,020, compensation for this position ranges from $59,600 at the entry level to $152,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Materials Engineer in the US earns between $59,600 and $152,200 per year, with a median of $100,020.